halso/Vaider/Documents/TechSpecs/VaiderTechSpecDRAFTV001.md

 ## 1. System Architecture

-High-level overview of the technical design.
+*Placeholder for:* High-level overview of the technical design.

 ## 2. Dependencies

-Any external services or libraries.
+*Placeholder for:* Details of any external services or libraries.

 ## 3. MCP Server Technical Details